Coal Dust Suppression with Surfactants: Complete Guide

 Research shows nonionic surfactants perform well in capturing weakly-charged coal dust, matching or exceeding ionic spray collection efficiency under real-world conditions where coal dust charge varies throughout the shift.

 Adding sodium hydroxide (NaOH) or potassium hydroxide (KOH) to nonionic solutions can improve wetting performance by up to 215%.
-That combined effect makes alkaline-enhanced nonionic formulations a strong default choice for operations dealing with unpredictable dust charge conditions.
+Combined alkaline-enhanced nonionic formulations are a strong default choice for operations dealing with unpredictable dust charge conditions.

 Anionic Surfactants: Targeting Positively-Charged Particles